StephenHogsten/TableTopSwap2/README.md

 - [ ] automatically match people
 - [ ] more validators for mongoose models
   - [ ] user fields should check that the user actually exists (not sure how to do this)
+- [ ] scale to too many games to fit in client cache